KaRumiGG/PWD-Strength-Checker/README.md

 ---

+## 🙌 Credits
+This project was built as part of my learning journey in cybersecurity and web development.
+Feel free to use or adapt the code — just kindly credit the original creator. 😊

 ## 🔐 Privacy Note

 No password data is stored or transmitted.
 Breach checks use a secure k-anonymity model, keeping your password safe and anonymous.